Free nursery education – FAQs

 Increase to 30 free hours for qualifying parents from Sept 2017

 From September 2017 qualifying working parents will be eligible for an extended offering of 30 free hours, over 38 weeks a year.
-Please contact the nursery for further details and we will be happy to assist you in identifying whether you qualify and in discussing how the extended hours will be offered at Bear Necessities.
+Please see attached Funding doc for more information or contact the nursery for further details and we will be happy to assist you in identifying whether you qualify and in discussing how the extended hours will be offered at Bear Necessities.

 Am I able to split our funded sessions over two settings?